-- continue to conduct clinical trials for our lead product candidate, Viralym-M, for our initial and potential additional indications; - initiate and continue research, preclinical and clinical development efforts for our additional product candidates, including ALVR106, ALVR109, ALVR107, ALVR108 and any future product candidates we may develop; - seek to identify additional product candidates; - seek regulatory approvals for Viralym-M or any other product candidates that successfully complete clinical development; - add operational, financial and management information systems and personnel, including personnel to help us comply with our obligations as a public company; - hire and retain additional personnel, such as clinical, quality control, scientific, commercial and administrative personnel, to support our product candidate development; - maintain, expand and protect our intellectual property portfolio; - establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize any product candidates for which we may obtain regulatory approval; - add equipment and physical infrastructure to support our research and development; and - · acquire or in-license other product candidates and technologies.
+- continue to conduct clinical trials for our lead product candidate, posoleucel, for our initial and potential additional indications; - initiate and continue research, preclinical and clinical development efforts for our additional product candidates, including ALVR106 and ALVR107 and any future product candidates we may develop; - seek to identify additional product candidates; - seek regulatory approvals for posoleucel or any other product candidates that successfully complete clinical development; - add operational, financial and management information systems and personnel, including personnel to help us comply with our obligations as a public company; - hire and retain additional personnel, such as clinical, quality control, scientific, commercial and administrative personnel, to support our product candidate development; - maintain, expand and protect our intellectual property portfolio; - establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize any product candidates for which we may obtain regulatory approval; - add equipment and physical infrastructure to support our research and development; and - acquire or in-license other product candidates and technologies.

-Our expenses could increase beyond our expectations if we are required by the U.S. Food and Drug Administration, or FDA, or other regulatory authorities to perform clinical trials in addition to those that we currently expect, if there are any delays in establishing appropriate manufacturing arrangements for our product candidates, or if we experience delays in the completion of our clinical trials or the development of any of our product candidates for any reason, including as a result of the coronavirus disease 19, or COVID-19, pandemic.
+Our expenses could increase beyond our expectations if we are required by the U.S. Food and Drug Administration, or FDA, or other regulatory authorities to perform clinical trials in addition to those that we currently expect, if there are any delays in establishing appropriate manufacturing arrangements for our product candidates, or if we experience delays in the completion of our clinical trials or the development of any of our product candidates for any reason, including as a result of the COVID-19 pandemic.